Reading

 Areas of reading:

-Monster Phonics is used by our federated infant school.
-Children in Y3 who have come from the infant school who have not passed the check in Y2 are therefore taught using the Monster Phonics programme until they can achieve at least 32/40 on the PSC.
+Read Write Inc. is used by our federated infant school.
+Children in Y3, who have come from the infant school and have not passed the check in Y2 are therefore taught using the Read Write Inc. Phonics programme until they can achieve at least 32/40 on the PSC.
 The aim is for them to do this by the end of the Y3 Autumn term.
 They are taught phonics daily as an additional intervention, so that they are not withdrawn from the classroom reading provision and therefore fall further behind.

 Synthetic phonics is learning about sounds and synthesizing them together to make words.
 Most children are able to do this well when they start at Carterknowle.
 Phonics is taught progressively, in a fun way that everyone can enjoy.
 Children are provided with phonetically decodeable books to help them read independently.
 Some children with SEND may find learning phonics takes longer.
-In these cases the SENCO will identify the best way to teach phonics.
-It may be the continued use of Monster Phonics or it may be another approach depending on the specific special educational needs and difficulties.
+In these cases, the SENCO will identify the best way to teach phonics.
+It may be the continued use of Read Write Inc. Phonics or it may be another approach depending on the specific special educational needs and difficulties.

 Read, Write Inc. Spelling

 Leaders have identified that Carterknowle children will benefit from one consistent approach to the teaching of spelling.
-Monster Phonics does not provide a scheme of work for KS2.
 The Read, Write, Inc. spelling program has been chosen and is taught from Y3 to Y6 to all children.
 It is taught daily for 15 mins.
 It is adapted to help children who have not secured the spelling from previous years.
 In Y3, children who have not passed the phonics check at the end of Y2 and those that have only just passed the phonics check at the end of Y2 will take part in the daily spelling session, but access adapted activities which help them to catch up.

 Developing Readers